-A patient has the responsibility of informing his or her physician and the hospital of any advance directives (such as a "Living Will") or religious beliefs that he or she wishes to have honored.

-The patient has the right to formulate an advanced directive, which may include delegation of the right to make decisions about the patient's care to a representative, as well as designation of a support person.
+A patient has the responsibility of informing his or her physician and the hospital of any advance directives (such as a "Living directive, which may include delegation of the right to make decisions about the patient's care to a representative, as well as designation of a support person.
 The regulation further requires that notice be given to the patient concerning the hospital's advance directives policy.